 On August 27th.
-2018, a group of 31 men and four minors, were walking into the Croatian interior from the border near Sturlic.
+2018, a group of 31 men and four minors were walking into the Croatian interior from the border near Sturlic.
 After three days of walking the 31 adult males and four minors were following the dense woodland on the side of freeway no 1.
 It was approximately 02:00 am and the road was very dark, so the group were unaware that they have been observed, until two shouting police officers approached them.
 The officers were dressed in blue uniforms and pointed guns and torchlights at the group.

 The 35 members of the group were ordered to approach the roadside where they found an unmarked police car.
 There the police shouted at them to sit down.
 They then waited approximately for an hour, guarded by the two officers, until two combi vans arrived.

-In the vehicles were ten Croatian police officers dressed in black commando uniforms.
+In the vehicles were ten Croatian police officers dressed in black uniforms.
 They came out and after discussing with the two initial officers, the police began to systematically search the men and remove their belongings.

 The journey ended as they were delivered to an unknown border location.
-The two vans stopped and the victims were held inside until officers opened the back doors.
+The two vans stopped and the people-on-the-move were held inside until officers opened the back doors.
 At the rural site, unknown to the group, the 10 police officers dressed in black were waiting.
 The sun was coming up and the interviewees estimated it to be around 05:30 am.

 As each man was beaten individually, the attack lasted 30 minutes.
 After this they were shouted at by the officers to walk back to Bosnia.
 None of their possessions were returned, apart from their broken phones.
 The group crossed the border and walked for an hour back to Sturlic where locals helped them with a bus fare back to Velika Kladusa.